Vargasavour Recipes

 Notes

-Tasty Toppings: Get creative!
-Try fresh herbs, a drizzle of olive oil, a dollop of cream, or toasted pumpkin seeds for extra flavor and flair.
+Tasty Toppings: I treat toppings like the finishing touch, fresh herbs, a drizzle of olive oil, a spoonful of cream, or toasted pumpkin seeds are my go-to choices when I want extra flavor and a bit of texture.

 Nutrition